evoheal/evoheal.github.io/docs/_layouts/arxiv/index.20240907172539.md

 											We are exploring the incorporation of these tools into the research pipeline at 3 levels.
-											First, for researchers, how can we responsibly use algorithmic summarization to improve our literature reviews, reducing the time spent searching for relevant work and broadening the scope of what we can read in detail?
+											First, for researchers, how can we responsibly use algorithmic summarization to improve our literature reviews, reducing the time spent searching for relevant work and broadening the scope of what we can review in detail?
 Second, for students, how do we establish quantitative guidelines for scientific consensus to narrow the gap between our textbooks and peer-reviewed publications?
 Third, for the general public, how can we quantitatively evaluate biases in the answers these tools provide for clinical queries?